jbpost2/558Project3/README.md

 # 558Project3

+But I like changes.
 This is a repo containing work from project 3 for ST 558.

 This is a change being made on github itself (not via my local computer).